g0di/g0di.github.io/content/Articles/2024-07-25-testing-azure-eventhub-in-python.md

----
-layout: post
-title: Testing Python code integration with an Azure Eventhub
+Title: Testing Python code integration with an Azure Eventhub
-tags: python azure pytest testing asyncio docker
----
+Tags: python, azure, pytest, testing, asyncio, docker

 On one of my project I needed to create a simple API allowing clients to publish some messages into an Azure EventHub.
 Because authentication is ensured by a JWT we could not rely on our clients to directly publish messages to the Eventhub (and by the way I prefer abstracting this away through a HTTP API).